Macmillan Cancer Support at the RHS Wentworth Woodhouse Flower Show 2025

 The ‘Pillars of Strength’ sculpture features a laser-cut illustration of a tree, representing the far-reaching ‘branches’ of support that Macmillan provides.
 Each branch showcases a type of support offered by Macmillan and reminds us that these vital services are made possible by the generous donations made by our supporters, including those who have chosen to leave a gift in their will.

-The reflective pool invites visitors to see themselves within the space, encouraging them to reflect on their own impact on the world and the legacy they may leave behind, while also acting as a reminder that anyone can leave a gift in their will.
+The reflective pool invited visitors to see themselves within the space, encouraging them to reflect on their own impact on the world and the legacy they may leave behind, while also acting as a reminder that anyone can leave a gift in their will.

 Meet the Designer, Pandora Ryan